JasonCheeeeen/Intel_Image_Classification-Image_Scene_Deep_learning_with_VGG16/README.md

-# Intel - Image Scene classification by VGG16
+# Intel - Image Scene classification by VGG16 (Accuracy : 93%)
 Goal of this project is to classify the image scene, the way i used was deep learning by Keras.</br>
 Run place: Google Colab.